kogakure/website-11ty-stefanimhoff.de/src/posts/2020/new-website-2020-development.md

 My Haiku (Japanese poetry) were always cramped on one boring page on my previous website and I wanted to present them properly.
 I created a proper introduction page with an explanation and information and listing all my Haiku.
 I generated for each Haiku an individual page, including an English translation of my in German written Haiku.

 In Mid of June I started creating the [Journal](/journal/) aka Blog.
-I created a two-column layout with all articles sorted alphabetically on the left side and all monthly recommendations sorted by date on the right side.
-As the date is for my articles of minor importance (except the recommendations), alphabetical sorting is the best option.
-I created the Journal detail page, displaying an individual article.
+I created a two-column layout with all essays sorted alphabetically on the left side and all monthly recommendations sorted by date on the right side.
+As the date is for my essays of minor importance (except the recommendations), alphabetical sorting is the best option.
+I created the Journal detail page, displaying an individual essay.

 I created a sophisticated `Row` component a month earlier that can automatically align content by a fixed set of rules and needed to make it work on small screen sizes.